UCF-ELLE/ELLE-Website-API/docs/api/pasta.md

         - mc2Options (list of strings, optional)
         - displayName (string, optional)
     - **Returns:**
-        - If successful:
-            - Status Code: 201
-            - Content: Message confirming creation and question frame data
-        - If invalid user:
-            - Status Code: 401
-            - Content: Error message
-        - If an error occurs:
-            - Status Code: 500
-            - Content: Error message
+        - JSON object containing a success message and the details of the newly created question frame.

 2. `GET`

-    - Returns the question frame specified with the ID and returns the question frame with of properties associated with that question frame.
+    - Returns the question frame specified with the ID and returns the question frame with properties associated with that question frame.
     - **Headers:**
         - Authorization: JWT token
-    - **Query Parameters:**
+    - **Params:**
         - qframeID (int, required): ID of the question frame.
     - **Returns:**
-        - If successful:
-            - Status Code: 200
-            - Content: Question frame object
-        - If qframeID is not provided:
-            - Status Code: 400
-            - Content: Error message
-        - If invalid user:
-            - Status Code: 401
-            - Content: Error message
-        - If question frame does not exist:
-            - Status Code: 404
-            - Content: Error message
-        - If an error occurs:
-            - Status Code: 500
-            - Content: Error message
+        - JSON object representing the question frame including qframeID, moduleID, category, mc1QuestionText, splitQuestionVar, identifyQuestionVar, mc2QuestionText, mc1Options (if available), mc2Options (if available), and displayName.

 3. `PUT`